GT-McDowell-Lab/PyCAC/docs/chapter5/boundary.md

 	boundary x y z

-* x,y,z = _p_ or _s_ or _f_
+* `x`, `y`, `z` = _p_ or _s_

 		p is periodic
-		f is non-periodic and fixed
 		s is non-periodic and shrink-wrapped

 ### Examples

-	boundary p f s
+	boundary p s s

 ### Description

-Set the style of boundaries for the global simulation box in each dimension.
-The same style is assigned to both the lower and upper face of the box.
+This command sets the boundary conditions of the simulation cell along the _x_, _y_, and _z_ directions.
+Along each axis, the same condition is applied to both the lower and upper face of the box.

-The style _p_ means the box is periodic, so that atoms/nodes interact across the boundary, and they can exit one end of the box and re-enter the other end.
+_p_ sets periodic boundary conditions (PBCs).
+The nodes/atoms interact across the boundary and can exit one end of the box and re-enter the other end.
+For more information of the PBCs in the coarse-grained domain, read chapter 3 of [Shuozhi Xu's Ph.D. dissertation](https://smartech.gatech.edu/handle/1853/56314).

-The styles _f_ and _s_ mean the box is non-periodic, so that particles do not interact across the boundary and do not move from one side of the box to the other.
-For style _f_, the position of the face is fixed.
-For style _s_, the position of the face is set so as to encompass the atoms in that dimension (shrink-wrapping), no matter how far they move.
+_s_ sets non-periodic boundary conditions, where nodes/atoms do not interact across the boundary and do not move from one side of the box to the other.
+The positions of both faces are set so as to encompass the atoms in that dimension, no matter how far they move.

+Under either boundary condition, no nodes/atoms will be lost during a simulation.

 ### Related commands

-When the style of a boundary is _p_, the corresponding [zigzag](zigzag.md) arg is changed to _f_.
+When _p_ is set along a certain direction, the corresponding [zigzag](zigzag.md) is set to _f_.
 In other words, a boundary has to be flat to apply the periodic boundary condition.

 ### Default

+	boundary p p p